 Our carefully designed razors have years of history behind them, and while that means you’ve chosen well, it also means that – like a classic car or a fine wine – you’ve got to handle your razor properly in order to get the most out of it.
 Take good care of your razor and it’ll take good care of you.
 By following our five tips for handling and storage, you’ll ensure your razor has an even longer life as your trusty shaving companion.

-1. Always clean your razor
+1. How to clean a razor

 It’s essential to cleanse your razor thoroughly every single time you use it, and we’re not just talking about an occasional dip under the tap when you remember to.
 Rinse it under running water not only when you’ve finished shaving but also between strokes.
 This makes sure that hair, skin flakes, foam residue and other nasty bits and pieces are promptly removed, which keeps the blade at its sharpest for as long as possible.
 However, don’t be tempted to knock it against the sink in order to get hairs out as this does real damage to the blades.